sm0rux/at-d878uv/README.md

 ### What you have to do

 In case you want to use my files you basically just have to change the DMR-ID in RadioIDList.CSV to your DMR-ID.
+Also change to your callsign in APRS.CSV.

 ## Road map